ConductorOne/baton-slack-enterprise/README.md

 Available Commands:
-  capabilities       Get connector capabilities completion         Generate the autocompletion script for the specified shell help               Help about any command
+  capabilities       Get connector capabilities completion         Generate the autocompletion script for the specified shell config             Get the connector config schema help               Help about any command

 Flags:
+      --auth-method string                               ($BATON_AUTH_METHOD)
-      --client-id string          The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string      The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --enterprise-token string   The Slack user oauth token used to connect to the Slack Enterprise Grid Admin API ($BATON_ENTERPRISE_TOKEN)
+      --client-id string                                 The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID)
+      --client-secret string                             The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET)
+      --enterprise-token string                          required: The Slack user oauth token used to connect to the Slack Enterprise Grid Admin API ($BATON_ENTERPRISE_TOKEN)
+      --external-resource-c1z string                     The path to the c1z file to sync external baton resources with ($BATON_EXTERNAL_RESOURCE_C1Z)
+      --external-resource-entitlement-id-filter string   The entitlement that external users, groups must have access to sync external baton resources ($BATON_EXTERNAL_RESOURCE_ENTITLEMENT_ID_FILTER)
-  -f, --file string               The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                      help for baton-slack-enterprise
+  -f, --file string                                      The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z")
+      --gov-env                                          Flag indicating to use Slack-Gov environment. ($BATON_GOV_ENV) -h, --help                                             help for baton-slack-enterprise
+      --log-format string                                The output format for logs: json, console ($BATON_LOG_FORMAT) (default "console")
+      --log-level string                                 The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info")
+      --log-level-debug-expires-at string                The timestamp indicating when debug-level logging should expire ($BATON_LOG_LEVEL_DEBUG_EXPIRES_AT)
+      --otel-collector-endpoint string                   The endpoint of the OpenTelemetry collector to send observability data to (used for both tracing and logging if specific endpoints are not provided) ($BATON_OTEL_COLLECTOR_ENDPOINT)
-      --log-format string         The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string          The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning              This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --skip-full-sync            This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --sso-enabled               Flag indicating that the SSO has been configured for Enterprise Grid Organization.
-Enables usage of SCIM API ($BATON_SSO_ENABLED)
+  -p, --provisioning                                     This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING)
+      --skip-entitlements-and-grants                     This must be set to skip syncing of entitlements and grants ($BATON_SKIP_ENTITLEMENTS_AND_GRANTS)
-      --gov-env                   Flag indicating that is a GovSlack instance. ($BATON_GOV_ENV) --ticketing                 This must be set to enable ticketing support ($BATON_TICKETING) --token string              required: The Slack bot user oauth token used to connect to the Slack API ($BATON_TOKEN) -v, --version                   version for baton-slack-enterprise
+      --skip-full-sync                                   This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --sync-resource-types strings                      The resource type IDs to sync ($BATON_SYNC_RESOURCE_TYPES) --sync-resources strings                           The resource IDs to sync ($BATON_SYNC_RESOURCES) --ticketing                                        This must be set to enable ticketing support ($BATON_TICKETING) --token string                                     required: The Slack bot user oauth token used to connect to the Slack API ($BATON_TOKEN)
+  -v, --version                                          version for baton-slack-enterprise

 Use "baton-slack-enterprise [command] --help" for more information about a command.
 ```